The Seven Sacraments of the Church

 Those men who are not married who wish to pursue studies to the priesthood may contact the of the Diocese of Trenton at 609-393-2801 or view information on the web site www.godiscallingyou.com.
 The Office of Vocations also has an interactive CD- Rom available and regular discernment meetings held monthly throughout the Diocese.
 The Diocese also has a House of Formation for those men not sure or who are in transition in preparation for Seminary.

 The Parish follows the Common Policy for Marriage for the Province of New Jersey.
 The Catholic Church of New Jersey has the same policies throughout the State by agreement of the Bishop's of New Jersey.
 Those wishing to Marry must contact the Pastor at least one year in advance.
 You must be a registered member of the Parish.
 No “wedding date” is discussed until an initial meeting with the pastor is successfully completed and it has been determined that both bride and groom are free to marry in the Catholic Church.
-We do not take "cold" calls for those looking for a Church "rental".
-As part of the preparation for this lifetime commitment the couple has four instructional meetings.
-They are administered the FOCUS instrument to assist them in a assessing the strength's and weaknesses of their relationship.
 They are required to attend a Pre-Cana instruction.
 Since Marriage is a Sacrament and a religious institution the ceremony is a thoroughly Catholic one.
-Those individuals who are planning on marrying a non-baptized person (Jewish, Buddhist, Hindu, Muslim, etc…) or Individuals who are marrying another Christian who is not a Catholic (Methodist, Episcopal, Baptist, etc.) are asked to speak to the priest regarding these special circumstances.
-In preparation for marriage couples will be asked to provide a recently issued copy of their Baptismal, First Eucharist, and Confirmation Certificates.
-Please call the Church where you were Baptized and/or Confirmed and ask that a newly issued copy be mailed to St. Thomas More Parish.
+Those individuals who are planning on marrying a non-baptized person (Jewish, Buddhist, Hindu, Muslim, etc…) or individuals who are marrying another Christian who is not a Catholic (Methodist, Episcopal, Baptist, etc.) are asked to speak to the priest regarding these special circumstances.
+In preparation for marriage, couples will be asked to provide a recently issued copy of their Baptismal, First Eucharist, and Confirmation Certificates.
+Please call the Church where you were Baptized and/or Confirmed and ask that a newly issued copy be mailed to the Parish of St Thomas More.
 If the Church where you were baptized or Confirmed no longer exists you may call the Diocese in which the Church was located to ascertain where the records are kept.
 If your sacraments were administered at St. Thomas More or Our Lady of Mercy we will have the record and you do not need to obtain a copy.